K3 surfaces with two involutions and low Picard number: Some background

-Let $X$ denote a complex K3 surface.
-Then there is a natural isomorphism $\Cl X\cong \Pic X$, where~$\Cl X:=\Div X/\sim$ denotes the divisor class group modulo linear equivalence \cite[Corollary~II.6.16]{Har77}.
-Moreover, there is a unique symmetric bilinear pairing $\Div X \times \Div X\to \IZ$, denoted~$C.D$ for any two divisors~$C,D$ on~$X$, such that if~$C$ and~$D$ are non-singular curves meeting transversally, the number~$C.D$ is the number of points of~$C\cap D$.
-This pairing depends only on the linear equivalence classes and so it descends to a pairing $\Pic X \times \Pic X \to \IZ$ \cite[Theorem V.1.1]{Har77}.
-One can check that for K3 surfaces this pairing is non-degenerate \cite[Propostion 1.2.4]{Huy16}.
-This makes the group~$\Pic X$ into a lattice, and it is called the \emph{Picard lattice} of~$X$.
+If $k$ is a subfield of $\IC$, then using the GAGA theorem (see \cite{Ser1956}), there is a natural identification of the group $\Pic X_\IC$ with the group of line bundles on a topological space and so this definition is equivalent with the definition given in the introduction.
+If $k$ is a subfield of $\IC$, we define the \textit{Picard number} of $X$ to be the Picard number of the associated complex surface as defined in the introduction, or equivalently, to be the rank of $\Pic X_\IC$.

+\begin{remark} Although we can identify $\Pic X$ as a subgroup of $\Pic X_{\overline{k}}$, it is not always the case that they have the same rank.
+In the explicit examples we are constructing, we will prove that $\Pic X=\Pic X_{\IC}$, but in general this is definitely not the case.
+To avoid any confusion, we will use the definition Picard number only for complex K3 surfaces. \end{remark}

+A \textit{lattice}~$\Lambda$ is a finitely generated free abelian group together with a non-degenerate bilinear pairing $\Lambda\times \Lambda\to \IZ$.
+The Picard group of a projective K3 surface is finitely generated and torsion free~\cite[\S 1.2]{Huy16}, and the induced intersection pairing is non-degenerate~\cite[Proposition 1.2.4]{Huy16}, hence making the group $\Pic X$ a lattice.
+We refer to this as the \emph{Picard lattice} of~$X$.
 If~$D$ is the class of a curve of arithmetic genus $p_a$, the adjunction formula shows that $D^2=2p_a-2$.
-It follows that~$\Pic X$ is an \emph{even} lattice, i.e., $D^2:=D.D$ is even for all~$D$ in~$\Pic X$.
+It follows that~$\Pic X$ is an \emph{even} lattice, i.e., $D^2$ is even for all~$D$ in~$\Pic X$.

-As in the introduction, we will use the notation $\rho(X)$ for the rank of $\Pic X$.
-In case that $X$ is defined over some subfield $k\subset \IC$, then we denote by $\rho(X)$ the rank of the geometric Picard group, i.e. the rank of $\Pic X_\IC$.

 \begin{remark} Choosing a basis for $\Pic X$, we can associate a \emph{Gram matrix} to the bilinear pairing.
 We introduce the notation~$[a\; b\; c]$ with~$a,b,c\in \IZ$ for a lattice of rank 2 and a basis with Gram matrix equal to $ $.
 We also introduce the notation $\langle a \rangle$ for a lattice of rank 1 and a basis with Gram matrix equal to $ $. \end{remark}